Saty077/Camera-App/README.md

 # Camera App Interface
 - This project is a simple front-end interface for a Camera app.
-- it is built using CSS & HTMl and serves as a beginner project to practice Web-Dev.
+- it is built using CSS & HTML and serves as a beginner project to practice Web-Dev.
 - i made this project follwoing my Apna College web-dev course.

 # Features